radmation/kyc-attestation-platform/tasks/01-identity-attestation/phase-1-verification/in-progress/P0-ATT-001-persona-kyc-integration.md

       return null;
     }

-    // Sync with Persona if status is still pending/in-progress if ([KycStatus.PENDING, KycStatus.IN_PROGRESS, KycStatus.UNDER_REVIEW].includes(kycRecord.status)) {
+    // Sync with Idenfy if status is still pending/in-progress if ([KycStatus.PENDING, KycStatus.IN_PROGRESS, KycStatus.UNDER_REVIEW].includes(kycRecord.status)) {
       try {
-        const personaStatus = await this.getInquiryStatus(kycRecord.externalId);
+        const idenfyStatus = await this.getVerificationStatus(kycRecord.externalId);

-        // Update local status if it differs if (this.mapPersonaStatusToKycStatus(personaStatus.status) !== kycRecord.status) {
+        // Update local status if it differs if (this.mapIdenfyStatusToKycStatus(idenfyStatus.status) !== kycRecord.status) {
-          await this.syncInquiryStatus(kycRecord.externalId);
+          await this.syncVerificationStatus(kycRecord.externalId);

           // Refetch the updated record
           return await this.prismaService.kycVerification.findFirst({